 That usually means asking more open-ended questions, and facilitating discussion about broader issues brought about by a cancer diagnosis at a young age.
 Even when physical discomfort or pain is discussed, it’s reframed in a way that doesn’t rely on numbers or data points.

 “In the AYA clinic visit model, it’s more like, ‘tell me about how your pain has affected your life and what you’re able to do,’” Lee-Miller said.
 “That way, we can help address those issues now so you’re not limited by them 15 or 20 years down the road.”

-While the AYA Oncology Program also includes research and educational components for providers, the focus is really on improving care and providing interventions designed to support a healthy and productive life for teens and young adults both during and after cancer treatment, something that Parkes says is critically important and urgently needed.
+While the AYA Oncology Program also includes research and educational components for providers, the focus is really on improving care and providing interventions designed to support a healthy and productive life for teens and young adults both during and after cancer treatment, something that is critically important and urgently needed.

-“There’s really good data out there that AYAs have poorer outcomes when it comes to health-related quality of life, but also, outcomes related to cancer and cancer survival,” she said.
+“There’s really good data out there that AYAs have poorer outcomes when it comes to health-related quality of life, but also, outcomes related to cancer and cancer survival,” Dr. Lee-Miller said.
 “We know that better supporting these patients with high-level psychosocial needs, including those on active treatment, may actually improve the outcomes that we’re seeing in the care of their cancer.”

-“This program really gives young patients a specific outlet for addressing these issues, separate from their oncology care, which I think can be really helpful for them,” Lee-Miller said.
+“This program really gives young patients a specific outlet for addressing these issues, separate from their oncology care, which I think can be really helpful for them,” she said.
 “We’re just incredibly excited to be able to hopefully improve the care for this vulnerable population.”